2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 9. Brand Mentions: This measures the number of times your brand is mentioned online, including in social media posts, blog articles, and news stories.
 Positive brand mentions can help build brand awareness and trust.

 10. ROI (Return on Investment): This measures the overall return on your content marketing investment.
-It takes into account all of the costs associated with content creation and promotion, as well as the revenue generated from your content efforts.
+It considers all of the costs associated with content creation and promotion and the revenue generated from your content efforts.

 RemThese are just expected conversion ratios and can vary greatly depending on your industry, target audience, and content type.
-The most important thing is to track your metrics and KPIs over time to see what’s working for you and what’s not.
-You can optimize your content marketing strategy for maximum results by continuously testing and iterating.
+The most important thing is to track your metrics and KPIs over time to see what’s working and what’s not.
+By continuously testing and iterating, you can optimize your content marketing strategy for maximum results.

 Bonus Tip: Use tools like Google Analytics, social media analytics platforms, and email marketing tools to track your content marketing metrics and KPIs.